LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

     found by going to the Axom repo on our Bitbucket project and clicking on the 'Clone' Action button that appears when you hover your mouse cursor over the ellipses on the top left of the web page.
   * The '--recursive' argument above is needed to pull the BLT build system into your local copy of the repo.
-It is a Git sub-module of Axom.
+It is a Git sub-module in Axom.

 After cloning, enter the top-level Axom directory and run the development setup script we provide to ensure that your Git environment is configured